josh146/josh146.github.io/content/posts/2014/cape-hedo-and-hiji-falls.md

 Next up: Cape Hedo, the northern most tip of Okinawa and home to some awesome (or so we'd heard) cliffs and rock faces.
 No-one we'd spoken to at OIST before leaving had ever gone far enough north to visit Cape Hedo, so we weren't really sure what to expect.
 After about 30 minutes of driving by almost entirely unpopulated forest and beaches, I actually considered turning around (*Guys, this is pointless.
 There's nothing here!*).

-Luckily Tania and Michael pointed out what a ridiculously stupid suggestion this was, 10 minutes away from our destination after 2 hours of driving, and we finally arrived at the stunning cliffs of Cape Hedo.
+Luckily Tania and Michael pointed out what a ridiculously stupid suggestion this was 10 minutes away from our destination after 2 hours of driving, and we finally arrived at the stunning cliffs of Cape Hedo.

 [!pic?caption=There were shrines and monuments dotted all over the cliffs](https://lh4.googleusercontent.com/-fZQml7XJob4/VIwrycWP5pI/AAAAAAABFT0/WjWKiSeh30M/w1352-h902-no/DSC05524.JPG)